R&D Tax Reliefs review: Why is the government considering a single scheme?

 1) Simplify R&D Tax Relief

-The government is on a mission to simplify the R&D Tax Relief.
-Compared to other countries, the UK is in the usual position of having two R&D Tax Credits schemes, which makes merging the schemes an obvious candidate for tax simplification.
+The government has been on a mission to simplify R&D Tax Relief.
+Compared to other countries, the UK was in the usual position of having two R&D Tax Credit schemes, which made merging the schemes an obvious candidate for tax simplification.

 2) Give more visibility to decision-makers